MohamadSamara/java-fundamentals/README.md

   And tally(List<String> votes), mostVoted(HashMap<String, Integer> hashMapContainAllVotes)

-- lab06 :  Restaurant Review Library
+- lab 06 & 07 :  Restaurant Review Library

 This is a Java library that provides classes for managing restaurant reviews.
 It includes classes for `Restaurant`, `Review`, and a set of test cases for thorough testing.